 There are alternatives that can help.
 Massaging those tense, tight muscles is one alternative that I prefer over popping a pill.

 Thankfully there are essential oils for virtually every health issue, including muscle pain and tightness.

-For tense, tight muscles I find the essential oils with “cooling” attributes work the best.
+For tense, tight muscles I find the essential oils with “cooling” , or some warming attributes work the best.